 Food Allergens & Ingredients

-Our Just BARE® Natural and Organic chicken does not contain added solution or ingredients, is gluten free and does not contain allergens.
+- FRESH CHICKEN – Just Bare® Natural and Organic Fresh Chicken products do not contain added solution or ingredients, are gluten free and do not contain allergens.

-Our Just BARE® Deli Rotisserie chicken is marinated with chicken broth, sea salt, and water, so it does not contain any allergens or ingredients that can cause food sensitivities.
+- DELI ROTISSERIE – Just Bare® Deli Rotisserie chicken is marinated with chicken broth, sea salt, and water, so it does not contain any allergens or ingredients that can cause food sensitivities.

 How do I know my chicken is properly cooked?